piotrmiskiewicz/kyma-environment-broker/docs/contributor/02-50-plan-configuration.md

 ## Enabling plan

 The `enablePlans` contains a comma separated supported plan names.
-To enable plan add the name to the comma separated list of plans, for example:
+To enable plan add the name to the list, for example:
 ```yaml
 enablePlans: "trial,aws,gcp"
 ```

 ## HAP Rules

 Each Kyma needs a subscription for the hyperscaler.
-The HAP Rule configuration allows you to define how the subsription is selected, for example:
+The HAP Rule configuration allows you to define a rule how the subscription is selected, for example:

 ```yaml
 hap: